rhysseddon/Car-Owner-Reviews-MS3-Project/README.md

 ### Acknowledgements

-- Friends and family for their honest opinions and checking responsiveness on there devices.
+- Friends and family for their honest opinions and checking responsiveness on their devices.
 - Code Institute Slack Channel for valuable guidance and opinions.
 - Mentor Rohit Sharma for his excellent guidance and advice.